Web3NL/motoko-book/src/common-programming-concepts/objects-and-classes/classes.md

 When we *instantiate* our class by calling `MyClass()` it returns an object.
 That object is now named `myClassInstance`.

-In fact, we could test the expected type of the returned object by defining the type and annotating our variable with it:
+In fact, we could set the expected type of the returned object by defining the type and annotating our variable with it:

 ```motoko
 {{#include _mo/classes1.mo:d}}